technomancy/leiningen/doc/TUTORIAL.md

 skeleton failing tests that Leiningen gave us with `lein new`.
 But once we fill it in the test suite will become more useful.
-Sometimes if you've got a large test suite you'll want to run just one or two namespaces at a time.
+Sometimes if you've got a large test suite you'll want to run just one or two namespaces at a time; `lein test my.test.stuff` will do that..
 You also might want to break up your tests using test selectors; see `lein help test` for more details.

 Running `lein test` from the command-line is suitable for regression testing, but the slow startup time of the JVM makes it a poor fit for